colonelchlorine/gamepad-browse/README.md

 Comfortably browse Chrome with a gaming controller instead of a mouse and keyboard

 ## How to run

+For development (combined w/ webpack & watcher):
-- npm install .
+- npm i .
-- npm build watch (if CLI) or can run VSCode build task "npm: watch".
-Any TS code updates build into the /dist directory
+- npm run start

+For production (minified w/ webpack):
+- npm i
+- npm run build

+Outputs go to the /dist directory for both.

+To try out in Chrome:
 - chrome://extensions and load unpacked extension. target the /dist directory and it should work